BerndiVader/MythicMobsExtension/README.md

 ```

+## renameentity mechanic:

+    Rename the targeted entity.
+Only works on living entities and do not work for players.
+Use name option for the new name.
+The mob variables are parsed.
+    You can use all the variables (http://www.mythicmobs.net/manual/doku.php/skills/stringvariables) avaible at runtime.
+Set visible to true or false if the name should be displayed without hover the entity.

+	  - renameentity{name=[PARSEDSTRING];visible=[BOOLEAN]}

 ## setcachedowner mechanic:

 	set the targeter entity to perma owner of the activemob.
 Resistent against reload and server restart until the mob is dead.
 Althought only make sense on despawn false mobs.